AndreBaltazar8/ablac/docs/toolchain.md

 instructions, values, limits, native registry, and diagnostics.
 The JIT is a different execution backend for that IR and must pass interpreter/JIT parity.

+## Compiler diagnostics

+Every failed compilation renders at least one primary `error[E_*]` diagnostic for every counted error.
+Parser diagnostics carry the normalized module source identity and byte range.
+Extension-generated declarations additionally retain their generated namespace and originating extension-expression range through semantic analysis and typed IR lowering.

+Failure summaries partition the total into parser, extension, semantic, and IR counts; those four counts always add to the displayed total.
+A function-level IR verification failure names the function and invariant category.
+Lowering or emission failures that cannot be associated with a function use the explicit `E_IR_UNCLASSIFIED` or `E_IR_EMISSION` fallback rather than disappearing into the aggregate count.

+`E_NATIVE_TOOLCHAIN` is reserved for a nonzero result from an external native compiler, linker, or archiver.
+Compiler diagnostics, unsupported target or artifact requests, and filesystem publication failures retain their own error codes and are not relabelled as native-toolchain failures.

 ## Serve

 `serve` is a persistent run mode intended for HTTP servers, build daemons, and